Mayukhdeb/mind_the_bend/README.md

 <img src="images/road_segmentation.gif" width="80%">.

->Works on an open source racing game Speed Dreams - http://www.speed-dreams.org/
->But will work on other racing games as well
+> Note: The  model is trained and tested on an open source racing sim called speed dreams, you can install it from [here](https://flathub.org/apps/details/org.speed_dreams.SpeedDreams)

 <img src="images/drunk_driver.gif" width="80%">.